 With 860 million active monthly users, Wechat is without a doubt the most active social network in China.
 The ever increasing possibilities within apps such as Wechat mean that people are becoming even more reliant on their phones to carry out menial tasks and errands that many of us would never consider doing through a social media mobile app.
-Paying bills, booking flights, and shopping are all now considered just part of what you do on Chinas number one mobile app.
+Paying bills, booking flights, and shopping is all now considered just part of what you do on Chinas number one mobile app.

 Coinciding with your Wechat store, customer service via Wechat is also becoming increasingly popular.
-Consumers like the direct and instant method of communication that Wechat offers as it means that they can contact you at anytime, any place.
+Consumers like the direct and instant method of communication that Wechat offers as it means that they can contact you at any time, any place.
 Many consumers will now look for this feature when purchasing from a Wechat store.

-Wechat was designed as a mobile app and a desktop version created later (unlike Facebook, Twitter, etc), so everything created on Wechat is already optimised for a mobile device.
+Wechat was designed as a mobile app and a desktop version created later (unlike Facebook, Twitter, etc), so everything created on Wechat is already optimized for a mobile device.
 However, it is worth being aware that Wechat is a closed platform.
 This means that nobody can see your account unless they know exactly how to search for it (via QR code, your user ID, etc).
 Specialist knowledge of how to give your account, and therefore, your Wechat store, visibility is crucial.
-Creating and entering specialist Wechat groups based around your product or services and starting conversations around your brand and sharing specially created content is a great way of user to user communication which can help drive people towards your Wechat store.
+Creating and entering specialist Wechat groups based around your product or services and starting conversations around your brand and sharing specially created content is a great way of a user to user communication which can help drive people towards your Wechat store.

 WeChat pay and Ali pay are taking over traditional methods of payment

 As briefly mentioned, Wechat pay is now huge in China and it’s difficult to get by without it.
 You can pay for just about anything in China these days with Wechat pay.
-From booking flights and paying bills to making an instore purchase or paying back a friend, more and more people are relying on payment apps or payment features with in apps over using cash or making card payments.
+From booking flights and paying bills to make an in-store purchase or paying back a friend, more and more people are relying on payment apps or payment features within apps over using cash or making card payments.
 It’s a super easy, quick and safe way for consumers to make purchases, and again, people place a lot of trust in it.
 Your Wechat store must be optimized for mobile payment in order for your customers to have a clear, straightforward way of purchasing your products or services with a simple tap of the screen.
 They have no need to input card details or other sensitive information and payment can come directly from their bank account (via Wechat) or, from their Wechat balance (money that is simply being stored on your Wechat pay).
-Transactions can be completed within seconds making Wechat pay an extremely beneficial feature to mcommerce.
+Transactions can be completed within seconds making Wechat pay an extremely beneficial feature to M-commerce.

-Ali pay is similar to Pay pal and works in much the same way as Wechat pay.
+Ali pay is similar to Paypal and works in much the same way as Wechat pay.
 Again, many Chinese consumers rely on it for both physical and mobile payments and you are unlikely to find any company in China, no matter how big or small, that doesn’t accept Ali pay or Wechat pay.

 QR codes are huge in China

 Whilst QR codes never took off so much in the West, China is hugely reliant upon them, and again, you will struggle to find a company or business in China that has not jumped on the QR bandwagon.
-They are a great way of driving offline traffic to online.
+They are a great way of driving offline traffic online.
 By displaying QR codes on physical marketing materials and product packaging when sending orders to customers, your customers can then scan your QR code using their mobile device and then be taken directly to your website or Wechat store where they will hopefully then make an additional purchase or leave you a positive review.

 Your website must be optimized for a mobile version